 From the viewpoint of the problem of the wave transmission or mode conversion across the shock, we find that the fast mode is not present in the downstream region and that the ion cyclotron waves do not dominate either.
 The mirror modes and the ion cyclotron waves in the magnetosheath are believed to originate in the temperature anisotropy provided by the ion reflection at the shock, and it seems that the wave transmission or mode conversion across the shock does not apply to the Earth's bow shock case.
-But we note that Krauss-Varban and Omidi (1993) used a low plasma β condition for their simulation study, while high β dominates in the present case.
-Therefore, it is worthwhile to do a numerical simulation under the high β condition and to compare with our result, which will be a subject of future investigation.
+But we note that Krauss-Varban and Omidi (1993) used a low plasma $\beta$ condition for their simulation study, while high $\beta$ dominates in the present case.
+Therefore, it is worthwhile to do a numerical simulation under the high $\beta$ condition and to compare with our result, which will be a subject of future investigation.

 The dispersion analysis and additional investigations on the polarization and the transport ratio suggest that the upstream waves lose their identity as they are convected by the background flow and that they are not transmitted into the magnetosheath.
 Perhaps they are lost near or at the shock.
 In the outer magnetosheath the mirror modes and the ion cyclotron waves are likely to coexist, both of which are known to be driven by pressure anisotropy.
-In the middle magnetosheath only the mirror modes dominate, while in the inner magnetosheath their properties are distorted to have finite frequencies and wave vectors oblique to the magnetopause.
+In the middle magnetosheath only the mirror modes dominate, while in the inner magnetosheath their properties are distorted to have finite frequencies and wave vectors oblique to the magnetic field.
+The mirror modes are subject to nonlinear or inhomogeneous effect near the magnetopause.
 Further investigations on dispersion relation, propagation and polarization characteristics, and transport ratios in various regions of the foreshock and the magnetosheath will verify our result.
-On the other hand, theoretical investigations under various conditions (e.g. high plasma β) will improve our comprehension about the mode transmission or conversion problem.
+On the other hand, theoretical investigations under various conditions (e.g. high plasma $\beta$ ) will improve our comprehension about the mode transmission or conversion problem.